kweimann/conflux/README.md

 * interpolation (unevenly spaced -> evenly spaced time series)
 * dataset from evenly spaced time series

+### installation

+Clone or download this repository and run `pip install .` in the root directory.

 ### usage

 for complete example see: `example.py`